 Working for West Fraser as a Forestry Student

-Every year we hire summer students throughout our Canadian operations to get hands-on experience and training in the forest industry.
-Forestry students may work in three main areas: planning, operations and silviculture.
+Every year, we hire summer students for our Canadian operations to get hands-on experience and training in the forest industry.
+Forestry students can work in three main areas: planning, operations, and silviculture.

-- Forestry Planning gives students the opportunity to implement operational planning of harvesting and road construction programs related to various forest tenures as well as other related planning duties.
+- Forestry Planning allows students to implement operational planning of harvesting and road construction programs related to various forest tenures as well as other related planning duties.

 - In Forestry Operations students get exposed to organizing and assisting with harvesting and road construction programs and inspections.